 Conclusion: you’ll be fine, and you’ll save a month or two’s food budget in the process.

 If you’re good at DIY, consider making your own panniers.

-Cuboid plastic buckets with lids are available from hardware stores and pet shops and can be converted into panniers with a few commonly available fixings.
-Cool‐boxes have travelled across Europe attached to bicycle racks.
+Rectangular plastic buckets with lids are available from hardware stores and pet shops and can be converted into panniers with a few commonly available fixings.
+Cool-boxes have travelled across Europe attached to bicycle racks (see photo above).
 REI have a good article on this topic.

 Cheap Panniers For Cycle Touring

-When it comes to cheap panniers at the bottom end of the market, a trip to any mainstream bike shop or sports retailer (eg: Halfords, Sports Direct, Decathlon, etc) or a quick browse on Amazon* or eBay will demonstrate the endless options in this category.
+When it comes to cheap panniers at the bottom end of the market, a trip to any mainstream bike shop or sports retailer (eg: Halfords, Go Outdoors*, Decathlon*, etc) or a quick search on Amazon* or eBay* will demonstrate the endless options in this category.